ftrackhq/ftrack-python/README.rst

 .. important::

-    This new Python API for ftrack is currently in beta.
-As such, there may be missing features and/or bugs and it should not be used in production.
+    This is the new Python client for the ftrack API.
+It can be considered relatively stable and ready for production use though there may be missing features and a few bugs left to deal with as it approaches the 1.0.0 release.
+If you are migrating from the old client then please read the dedicated `migration guide <http://ftrack-python-api.rtd.ftrack.com/en/stable/release/migrating_from_old_api.html>`_.

 *************
 Documentation